pidcodes/pidcodes.github.com/org/vexuf/index.md

 a Raspberry Pi computer directly to give sensor readings via the serial port.
 It was built on a custom Arduino-based board.

-### About Aly Badawy

-VexUF, is designed by Aly Badawy (Callsign: AL0Y), Aly is a software developer and an embedded systems engineer. (more on https://github.com/alybadawy)